-Chapter 5: Communication Protocols - this chapter presents the communication protocols within the project consortium and external audiences.
+Chapter 4: Quality Assurance in IECEU - this chapter on quality assurance in IECEU within the project consortium and external audiences.
 Basically, communication actions are divided into internal communication and dissemination.
 The protocols address the commonly used project communication tools and templates.